ad3ller/emonitor/docs/source/output.rst

     $ emonitor set fake --key db --value fake_2018

-will set the name of the database for the device `fake` to `fake_2018.db`.

-``emonitor generate [instrum]`` automatically creates an SQLite database for a serial device, with a table called `data` and columns that match the device's sensors.
+An SQLite database can be automatically created for a serial device.

 ::

     $ emonitor generate fake
     Creating fake_2018.db with columns ['A', 'B', 'C', 'D']

+The database contains a table called `data` with columns that match the device's sensors.

 Alternatively, set the column names of the database explicitly,